Malabar danio

-The Malabar danio (Devario malabaricus) is a species of freshwater ray-finned fish belonging to the family Danionidae.
-Originating in Sri Lanka and the west coast of India, the fish has been circulated throughout the world through the aquarium fish trade.
-It grows to a maximum length of 6 in but rarely exceeds 4 in in a home aquarium.
+The Malabar danio (Devario malabaricus) is a species of freshwater ray-finned fish in the family Danionidae.
+Originating in Sri Lanka and the west coast of India, the fish has been circulated throughout the world through the aquarium trade.

 The Malabar danio is found in tropical climates in a wide variety of waters, from mountain streams to small pools, but it prefers flowing waters.
-It is an active, schooling fish that prefers to be in groups.
-Its diet consists of insects and plant matter.
+It is an active shoaling fish.

-The species was earlier incorrectly considered a synonym of Devario aequipinnatus, which is a valid name for a different species.
+Taxonomy and etymology

-Species Description
+The Malabar danio was described in 1849 as Perilampus malabaricus by the English physician and zoologist Thomas C. Jerdon with the type locality given as Chalakudy River, a river in the southern Indian state of Kerala.
+The specific epithet refers to this fact, as southern India was then known as Malabar.
+The species was at a time incorrectly considered a synonym of Devario aequipinnatus, which is a valid name for a different species.

-The Malabar danio is a relatively small, brightly colored fish with stripes that may be broken up.
-Adults are commonly found to be 8.0 cm long.^{1} Their fusiform bodies are elongated and laterally compressed with a superior mouth.
-The dorsal fin sits posteriorly with 12 to 16 dorsal soft rays.
-The anal fin is composed of 15 to 20 soft rays.
-They also possess 5-6 irregular, vertical bars on the anterior half of their bodies.
+Description